Alfons0329/SA_Fall_2018/HW3/README.md

 ## FTP part

 ### Step 1.
 Install the pure-ftpd if nothing is found in your /usr/ports
-* First install the snap if is says cd /usr/ports/ftp/pureftpd /usr/ports/ftp/pureftpd: No such file or directory.
+* First install the snap if is cries

+cd /usr/ports/ftp/pureftpd
+/usr/ports/ftp/pureftpd: No such file or directory.
 ```sh
 portsnap fetch